KosovoOfficial Name: Republic of Kosovo

 - LGBTI travelers should exercise caution when visiting Kosovo, especially with regard to expressing affection in public.

 - Individual police officers may have limited experience or knowledge of the specific concerns of LGBTI individuals or the LGBTI community.

 Travelers Who Require Accessibility Assistance.
 Individuals with disabilities may find accessibility and accommodation very different from in the United States.
 The Kosovar Constitution and legislation prohibit discrimination against persons with disabilities in employment, education, access to health care, and in the provision of other state services.

 - Only limited measures exist to support disabled persons.

 - Law mandates access for disabled persons to official buildings; however, it is not enforced, and such access is rarely available.

 - Most public buildings and many residential or commercial facilities remain inaccessible.

 - Public transportation for persons with disabilities is very limited.

-Kosovo has few ambulances.
-Ambulances automatically take you to the public hospital.
+- Kosovo has few ambulances.
+Ambulances will take you to the public hospital.
 Injured or seriously ill U.S. citizens may be required to take taxis or other immediately available vehicles to the nearest major hospital rather than waiting for ambulances to arrive.